Unit 1.1 - Introduction

 In the generated bindings.rs

-C function from tweetNaCl:
+C function from QOI:

-#![allow(unused)] fn main() { extern "C" { pub fn crypto_hash_sha512_tweet( arg1: *mut ::std::ffi::c_uchar, arg2: *const ::std::ffi::c_uchar, arg3: ::std::ffi::c_ulonglong, ) -> ::std::ffi::c_int; } }
+#![allow(unused)] fn main() { extern "C" { pub fn qoi_read( filename: *const ::std::os::raw::c_char, desc: *mut qoi_desc, channels: ::std::os::raw::c_int, ) -> *mut ::std::os::raw::c_void; } }

-Some observations
+Some observations:

-- The definition is inside of an
+- The definition is inside an

 extern "C"

 block, and has no body.
-Therefore this function is marked as an extern, and rust expects it to be linked in. - The function is marked
+Therefore, this function is marked as an extern, and Rust expects it to be linked in. - The function is marked

 pub